26 of the UK's best oak frame homes — including the UK’s first oak frame Passivhaus and one for just £200k

 Replacing a fire-damaged cottage, this sympathetic new build is clad in a blend of reclaimed stone (with the front elevation, overleaf, clad entirely in stone), recovered from the demolished cottage, and render.

-This modern property was designed by George Batterham of Batterham Matthews Design, combining a timber frame with glazing and dry stone-effect walls.
+This modern property was designed by George Batterham of Batterham Matthews Architects, combining a timber frame with glazing and dry stone-effect walls.

 "We would expect any house that we build to stand for at least three or four hundred years with good foundations and a sound roof," says Charlie Mills MD at Oakwrights.
 "Part of the attraction and personality of an oak frame home is the added character that comes with its age."